To specify storage settings for the backup job:

 - Local Storage — if you have selected to save backup files on a local storage of a Veeam Agent computer.

 - Shared Folder — if you have selected to save backup files in a network shared folder.

 - Click the Storage tab.

 - [For a failover cluster backup job] By default, Veeam Backup & Replication deduplicates failover cluster data before storing it on the backup repository.
 Data deduplication provides a smaller size of the backup file but may reduce the backup job performance.
 You can disable data deduplication if necessary, for example, if you use a deduplication storage appliance as a backup repository.
 To disable data deduplication, clear the Enable inline data deduplication check box.

 The Enable inline data deduplication option is unavailable if you selected the Workstation or Server option at the Job Mode step of the wizard.

 - From the Compression level list, select a compression level for the backup: None, Dedupe-friendly, Optimal, High or Extreme.

-- In the Storage optimization section, select what type of backup target you plan to use: Local target (16 TB + backup files), Local target, LAN target or WAN target.
+- In the Storage optimization section, select what type of backup target you plan to use: Local target (large blocks), Local target, LAN target or WAN target.
 Depending on the chosen storage type, Veeam Agent for Microsoft Windows will use data blocks of different size to optimize the size of backup files and job performance.

 - To encrypt the content of backup files, select the Enable backup file encryption check box.
 In the Password field, select a password that you want to use for encryption.
 If you have not created the password beforehand, click Add or use the Manage passwords link to specify a new password.
 For more information, see the Password Manager section in the Veeam Backup & Replication User Guide.